chrismessina/alfred-theme-chirp/README.md

 Alternatively, since Chirp is just a custom version of Grilli Type's [GT America](https://www.grillitype.com/typeface/gt-america), you can [download a free trial](https://www.grillitype.com/free-trial-fonts) and use that.
 Once you've installed **GT America Trial Lt** and **GT America Trial Bd**, you can install the themes in the "GT America" folder.
 Note that the trial version of GT America doesn’t contain kerning, accents, alternate characters or other OpenType features.

-You can either double-click an `.alfredappearance` file to install it or use [@vitor](https://github.com/vitorgalvao)'s [Batch Theme Importer Workflow](https://raw.githubusercontent.com/vitorgalvao/requested-alfred-workflows/master/Workflows/Batch%20Import%20Themes.alfredworkflow) to import them all at once.
+You can either double-click each `.alfredappearance` file to install it or use [@vitor](https://github.com/vitorgalvao)'s [Batch Theme Importer Workflow](https://raw.githubusercontent.com/vitorgalvao/requested-alfred-workflows/master/Workflows/Batch%20Import%20Themes.alfredworkflow) to import them all at once.

 ## Previews